febuiles/s3share/README.markdown

 S3Share
 =======

-S3Share is a simple script to upload your files to S3 and share them with your friends.
+S3Share is a simple script to upload your files to S3 and share them with your friends and enemies.

 Requirements
 ------------